tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Since version 0.62.0, Tiny Weather Forecast Germany mostly abandoned custom update routines and syncs data in the background using a sync adapter, allowing the user to far better customize the app behaviour than before.
 As a result, less battery is consumed and the updates are better adapted to the availability of a suitable network connection.

-The user has multiple possibilities to control the use of resources on the mobile device, which are now all well-respected by Tiny Weather Forecast Germany.
+The user has multiple possibilities to control the use of resources on the mobile device, which are all respected by Tiny Weather Forecast Germany.
 However, some of them will by their nature limit background syncs.

 First of all, **check in the app settings of Tiny Weather Forecast Germany if you see any of the two warnings**: